Ab-initio variational wave functions for the time-dependent many-electron Schr\"odinger equation: Results

 As a final demonstration of the capabilities of our method, we model the behavior of confined electrons in two dimensions, within a harmonic well.
 This system, also known as a quantum dot, describes electrons propagating in a semi-conducting material.
 It exhibits intensified Coulomb interactions due to a strong dielectric confinement~\cite{lhuillier2015two, diroll2020colloidal, richter2017nanoplatelets}, which influence crucial optoelectronic properties~\cite{planelles2021simple, jacak2013quantum, bimberg1999quantum, chakraborty1999quantum}.
 The simulation of these Coulomb-induced correlations is vital for describing these properties~\cite{mcdonald2013theory, serra2003breathing, bauch2010quantum, shumway2001correlation} and the system therefore serves as an ideal test-bed to compare to less expressive mean-field methods.

 The interaction and confining potential in this system reads

-where $\omega$ is the trap frequency, and $\kappa > 0$ is the interaction strength, related to the dielectric constant of the semiconductor~\cite{xie2021ab}.
-We consider the evolution of the electronic ground state of the Hamiltonian with $\kappa(t<0)=1$ after a quench in the medium, modeled by an abrupt doubling of the effective interaction strength $\kappa(t\geq 0) = 2$ at $t=0$, while fixing the confining potential $\omega = 1$.
+where $\omega$ is the trap frequency, and $\kappa > 0$ is the interaction strength~\cite{bauch2010quantum}, related to the dielectric constant of the semiconductor~\cite{xie2021ab}.
+We consider the evolution of the electronic ground state of the Hamiltonian with $\kappa(t<0)=1$ after a quench that induces a sudden screening of the mutual Coulomb interaction due to a change in the static dielectric constant of the semiconductor.
+The latter is modeled by an abrupt doubling of the effective interaction strength $\kappa(t\geq 0) = 2$ at $t=0$, while fixing the confining potential $\omega = 1$.

-While one can again observe breathing modes in the electric monopole (see Fig.~\ref{fig:quantumdot_monopole_1_2} in Appendix~\ref{sec:quantumdot_monopole}), we focus here on observables that specifically highlight the correlations in the system.
+Although one can again observe breathing modes in the electric monopole (see Fig.~\ref{fig:quantumdot_monopole_1_2} in Appendix~\ref{sec:quantumdot_monopole}), we focus here on observables that specifically highlight the correlations in the system.
 To highlight the effect of correlations in this system, we include the connected pair-correlation function $G^{(2)}$ in Fig.~\ref{fig:qg_g2_1_2}, which isolates correlation effects and is identically zero in the mean-field limit (see Section~\ref{sec:pair_correlation} for the definition).
 We observe that, even though correlations do not have a quantitative effect in the ground state, they significantly contribute shortly after the quench and remain present throughout the time evolution.
 In Fig.~\ref{fig:quantumdot_R2} we also show the integrated error measure $R^2$, introduced in Section~\ref{sec:tdvp_extra}, to quantify the degree to which the models satisfy the TDSE.
-We conclude that a more expressive wave function also yields significantly lower integration errors and is therefore closer to the ground truth.
+We conclude that a more expressive wave function also yields significantly lower integration errors and is therefore closer to the exact solution of the time-dependent Schrödinger equation.
 The presence of correlations explains the rapid increase in integration error for the mean-field model in Fig.~\ref{fig:quantumdot_R2}, as the latter does not capture the strong correlations induced by the change in interaction strength.
 Furthermore, allowing the nodal surface to vary over time (using backflow transformations) yields more accurate and truthful dynamics.